The English program of the Department of English and Modern Languages offers courses leading to the BA degree.

 NOTE: The department does not guarantee that all courses listed will be offered every year.

 The major in English requires a minimum of 39 hours of coursework in the discipline.
 Graduates from the program enter a variety of careers requiring skills in communication; research; and the analysis or production of texts, including teaching, journalism, law, publishing, creative writing, technical writing, and business management.
 The relatively low number of required hours for the major gives students flexibility either to develop further their background in writing and literature or to add expertise in a related field.
-The concentration in Creative Writing requires an additional 22 hours of coursework; the concentration in Rhetoric and Professional Writing requires an additional 23 hours of coursework.
+The concentrations in Creative Writing, Professional Writing, and Children’s Literature all require an additional 18 hours of coursework.

 Majors seeking licensure for teaching secondary English should add to the major requirements ENGL 208 , ENGL 350 , ENGL 381 , ENGL 382 , ENGL 479 , ENGL 480 and ENGL 482 .
 In addition, they must be formally admitted to the Teacher Preparation Program and should therefore complete EDUC 245 and EDUC 260 and pass the Praxis I examination preferably during their freshman year.
 Before being admitted to student teaching, teacher candidates must complete all required education and major courses except ENGL 482 , maintain a minimum cumulative GPA both overall and in the major, pass the Virginia Communication and Literacy Assessment (VCLA) and Praxis II tests.
 Finally, students must complete student teaching in their last semester.